jarviscanada/jarvis_data_eng_IvanZapanta/core_java/grep/README.md

 # Introduction
-The Java Grep application is a Java version of the **grep** command found in Linux's bash terminal.
-This program can be used to search for a given regular expression pattern within a root directory, and it operates recursively.
+The Java Grep application is a Java version of the `grep` command in Linux.
+This program can be used to recursively search for a given Regex (regular expression) pattern.
 It identifies matching lines and allows users to specify an output file to save the results.
-Additionally, the application is packed as a Docker image, which users can easily retrieve from DockerHub for their own usage.
-The development of this application involves technologies such as Docker, Java, Lambda and Stream APIs, Maven, and IntelliJ.
+Additionally, the application is containerized as a Docker image, which users can easily retrieve from DockerHub.
+# Technologies Used
+The development of this application involves technologies such as:
+- Java
+- Maven
+- Java Regex APIs ( Pattern, Matcher) `java.util.regex`
+- Java IO APIs (BufferedReader, BufferedWriter, File FileReader, FileWriter) `java.io`
+- Docker
+- Logging Frameworks (BasicConfigurator,Logger,LoggerFactory) `log4j` `slf4j`
+- IntelliJ IDE (recommended)

 # Quick Start
 ```bash